Feb 19, 2018 10:00 AM CET

 (a) Re-election of Andrew Barron as member of the Board;

-(b) Re-election of Nicholas Stathopoulos as member of the Board;
+(b) Re-election of Monica Caneman as member of the Board;

-(c) Re-election of Joachim Ogland as member of the Board;
+(c) Re-election of Thomas Ekman as member of the Board;

-(g) Re-election of Andrew Barron as Chairman of the Board
+(f) Re-election of Andrew Barron as Chairman of the Board.

 15. Election of auditor

-(b) increase of the share capital by way of bonus issue; and;
+(b) increase of the share capital by way of bonus issue.

-The nomination committee prior to the AGM has been comprised of Pierre Stemper (appointed by Norcell S.à.r.l.), chairman, Henry Guest (appointed by Adelphi Capital LLP) and Andrew Barron (Chairman of the Board).
+The Nomination Committee prior to the AGM 2018 comprises of Cristina Stenbeck (appointed by Kinnevik AB), Chairman, Henry Guest (appointed by Adelphi Capital LLP), Paolo Mortarotti (appointed by Tower House Partners LLP) and Andrew Barron (Chairman of the Board).

 Proposed resolutions etc.